2ndlook – View From A Square Prism

 Demonisation Starts

-After these destabilizing decisions were taken, the Anglo Saxon world has been put their propaganda machine to work overtime.
+After these destabilizing decisions, the Anglo-Saxon world has been put their propaganda machine to work overtime.
 Demonizing communism and now Islam.
 Without taking the responsibility for their own actions – and further interventions, creating further instability.

 Like the demonization of the Jews before and the Red Indians after, this too is having disastrous effects – in Iran, Iraq, Afghanistan, Pakistan.
 And this process of demonization is a matter of concern to the rest of the world.
 Preparatory work has already started in the West on re-drawing these maps again – which will favor the West some more.